ministryofjustice/hmpps-learner-records-api/README.md

 The service has an instance of `retrofit` which provides a way to interface with the LRS API.

-`retrofit` along with `JAXBConverter`, the models under the `models.lrsapi` package, and the interface `LRSApiServiceInterface` handles all the heavy lifting when it comes to partsing `XML` responses from the LRS API.
+`retrofit` along with `JAXBConverter`, the models under the `models.lrsapi` package, and the interface `LRSApiServiceInterface` handles all the heavy lifting when it comes to parsing `XML` responses from the LRS API.

 When `findLearner` is called, retrofit is used to make a call to the LRS API.
 The service returns the response as a model `FindLearnerResponse`.